-As more and more research shows, stress has a huge impact on all areas of your health, including skin health.
+Research shows that stress has a huge impact on all areas of your health, including skin health.
 Help avoid wrinkles by making stress relief part of your daily routine.
-Swimming, jogging, backyard games, yoga, walking your dog, meditation…whatever works for you.
-Summer is the perfect time to reboot your exercise routine.
+Swimming, jogging, long baths, reading backyard games, yoga, walking your dog, meditation…whatever works for you.
+Consider putting down your phone and taking a break from social media.

 In addition to all of its other harmful health effects, smoking has been shown to break down the skin’s collagen.
 That’s why smokers’ skin tends to be thinner with more lines, and deep grooves around the lips.
-Are you trying to quit smoking.
-Check out these resources.
+If you smoke, try to quit.
+Many helpful resources are available at smokefree.gov.